BartDeWaal/dragon_notes/README.md

 The compile commands where taken from the makefile from the book "MAKE: AVR Programming".

+## Permissions for AVR dragon ##
+You could run all upload commands using sudo, but that is not a good idea.

+Better is to add a rules file.
+Add 99-avrdragon.rules to:

+    /etc/udev/rules.d/

+and add yourself to the plugdev group using:

+    # groupadd plugdev
+    # useradd -G plugdev myusername

+The easiest way to apply these settings is to restart.

 ## Arduino Pro Mini ##
 ### Connections ###
 What to connect on the dragon to the arduino: